“Manners” Elizabeth Bishop

 “Don’t Forget That When You Get Older.”

-It is especially quaint (and I daresay nostalgic in the most human of ways) to see it through the clouded lens of 2019.
+It is especially quaint (and I daresay nostalgic in the most human of ways) to see it through the clouded lens of 2024.
 A poem about manners?
-Now, in the Age of Trump and its trickle-down rudeness, selfishness, and vanity?
+In the Age of Trump and its trickle-down rudeness, selfishness, greed, and narcissism?

 The speaker’s grandfather, perhaps laughable to more cynical readers, might come across as almost holy to others.
 Grandpa as prophet, then, and where did we get lost along the way?

 See where you fall as a reader.
-Is it a hopelessly-dated chuckle or a prophetic reminder that there’s still time, and always will be, to go back to being human beings who are part of a shared community—that is, humans who are actually kind and caring?
+Is it a hopelessly-dated chuckle or a prophetic reminder that there’s still time, and always will be, to go back to being human beings who are part of a shared community—that is, humans who are actually kind and considerate of each other no matter where they fall on the political spectrum?

 Manners